injit/EbookSharing_Gurung_Majithia_Jiang/Readme.md

-Copy Rigth 2015: All Right Reserved.
+Copy Right 2015: All Right Reserved.